top of page

 However, here's where things get more complex, and you can decide how you feel about it.
 I feel compelled to share this because Freebird Meditations began as a deeply personal space for guided meditation, and I’ve devoted years to studying and practicing mindfulness in an intentional, human way.
 I recently discovered a faceless AI meditation channel offering hundreds of guided sessions that are growing daily.
 I don't know what these practices are based on or who is prompting them.
 But the production quality was flawless and continues to improve, featuring professional narration, perfect pacing, and soothing background sounds.
 I sat back in amazement at how convincing it all was, yet something felt fundamentally off about the experience.

-There’s something unsettling about the idea that our most vulnerable moments, when we’re seeking peace, guidance, or support, could be commodified through mass-produced, artificial empathy.
+For me, there’s something unsettling about the idea that our most vulnerable moments, when we’re seeking peace, guidance, or support, could be commodified through mass-produced, artificial empathy.

 When Discernment Starts Dissolving....